Skip to main content

 There are no guarantees in life, you know that.
 But we are super confident about your prospects.
 At QUEST you will have ample opportunities to get in touch with tech companies in Berlin and Germany.

-On top of that, all Questers become part of the CODE community and Factory Berlin upon admission.
-Being a member in these two networks really sets you up for finding lots of valuable opportunities, contacts, and future colleagues/employers.
+On top of that, all Questers become part of the CODE community upon admission.
+Being a member of this network really sets you up for finding lots of valuable opportunities, contacts, and future colleagues/employers.

 FINANCES